Living Façades: Shades of Green in Polish Architecture

-The Thermal Waste Treatment Plant in Kraków (ZTPO), designed by Jakub Baczyński (PROCHEM S.A.), Michał Teller (Teller Architekci), Filip Łapiński (Łapiński Architekci), Bogusław Wowrzeczka (Manufaktura nr 1), photo: press materials of Prochem S.A.
+The Thermal Waste Treatment Plant in Kraków (ZTPO), designed by Jakub Baczyński (PROCHEM S.A.), Michał Teller (Teller Architekci), Filip Łapiński (Łapiński Architekci) and Bogusław Wowrzeczka (Manufaktura nr 1), photo: Prochem S.A. promotional materials

 Many people are convinced that industrial plants are the biggest polluters.
-This happens to be only partly true, as a number of years ago, factories and plants had to replace their old technological lines with the newer ones which emit less harmful substances.
+This happens to be only partly true, as a number of years ago, factories and plants had to replace their old technological lines with newer ones emitting less harmful substances.